Rice Pudding With Honey

 pinit

-I make rice pudding with honey when I want a dessert that feels planned but does not require me to hover nervously over the counter all afternoon.
-The color catches people first, but the real reason I come back is the contrast of soft crumb, creamy filling, chewy edge, or candy crunch depending on the pan in front of me.
+I make Rice Pudding With Honey when I want a dessert that feels planned but does not require me to hover nervously over the counter all afternoon/p>

 Why I keep coming back to this

-• I can do the prep in about 5 minutes, which makes the recipe realistic on an ordinary day.
+• I can do the prep in about 5 minutes, which makes the recipe realistic on an ordinary day/li>

 • The leftovers hold up well when I store them properly instead of leaving them loosely covered.